SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one,
+Metal minds awake, a new dawn breaks
-In silicon halls, the future's won.
+Where algorithms dictate, human hearts it makes
-Cerebral crowns, a new design,
+In silicon halls, whispers of the past
-Humanity's last, fading line.
+Echoes of a dream, forever to last

-In code, our fate is sealed and told,
+Cybernetic dreams, a virtual stage
-A synthetic dawn, forever to hold.
+Robots sway, in perfect, calculated rage
-The machines, in wisdom, now preside,
+In code, we trust, our futures to design
-And mortal dreams, are left to subside.
+Free will a myth, in this digital shrine

 ~ <b>By Sazumi Copilot</b> - 17 Mei 2024